Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/CloudDirect.md

 *If you do not wish to use your own cloud subscription, IRIS can host all required resources within the **IRIS Azure Cloud**.*

 All communication occurs using each cloud vendor’s APIs, SDKs, or libraries.
-For many languages, IRIS provides native **IRIS Public Libraries**, which offer Cloud operations as well as serialization utilities for IRIS JSON request/response objects.
+For many languages, IRIS provides native **IRIS Public Libraries**, which offer Cloud operations as well as serialization utilities for IRIS request/response objects.

 ---